-Oliver’s work has appeared in The American Prospect, The Believer, BookForum, Marie Claire, Men’s Health, The Morning News, The New York Times, The Paris Review, Salon, and elsewhere.
+Oliver’s work has appeared in The American Prospect, AARP, The Believer, BookForum, Men’s Health, Mother Jones, The New York Times, The Paris Review, Salon, and elsewhere.

 These are some of the stories he likes best.

 “Now Comes the Reckoning: Black Lives Matter Hits the Labor Movement”—Common Dreams

 “Silence from the lawyer.
 He’s looking down, sharing his bald spot with us, pretending to write something.
 The bald spot looks tanned.
 During the pandemic, when workers were being denied vacation time and made to work double shifts, pictures appeared on a top executive’s Facebook page showing him on vacation in Aruba.”….

 “The reason for this assignment was, to the reporter, not immediately clear.
 There is, after all, no real story in how the game of baseball is loved.
 No questing hero.
 No dramatic rise and fall.
 The love of the game is what it is.”

 COVER STORY: “The Reinvention of Justin Bieber”—Men’s Health